HenryQuan/rncomponent/README.md

 # rncomponent
-Create JavaScript or TypeScript component for React Native
+Create JavaScript or TypeScript component for React Native,

+See the master branch for the [Perl version](https://github.com/HenryQuan/rncomponent/tree/master).

 # Usage
 ```